A deeper insight into bladder cancer

 About We Care

-One in 10 people with bladder cancer are diagnosed when the disease has already spread and the chances of survival are reduced.9 Our mission is to raise awareness of the signs and symptoms of bladder cancer, providing people at risk of developing the disease, plus their friends and family, with the knowledge to spot it.
+One in 10 people with bladder cancer are diagnosed when the disease has already spread and the chances of survival are reduced.3 Our mission is to raise awareness of the signs and symptoms of bladder cancer, providing people at risk of developing the disease, plus their friends and family, with the knowledge to spot it.

 The We Care campaign is an initiative driven by Roche and supported by The European Cancer Patient Coalition (ECPC).
-This campaign was launched because of a significant lack of public awareness of bladder cancer, as demonstrated by research that shows 62% of people are unfamiliar with the signs and symptoms of the disease.
+This campaign was launched because of a significant lack of public awareness of bladder cancer, as demonstrated by research which shows 62% of people are unfamiliar with the signs and symptoms of the disease.

 The European Cancer Patient Coalition (ECPC) – Why We Care

 Cancer can be one of the most frightening things we can face, and a diagnosis has the potential to turn a life upside down in an instant.
 The journey that follows is different for everyone.
-It can be both emotionally and practically focussed; many people need time to come to terms with their diagnosis, but they may also feel the need to develop a practical plan to beat their cancer.Read more
+It can be both emotionally and practically focused; many people need time to come to terms with their diagnosis, but they may also feel the need to develop a practical plan to beat their cancer.Read more

 Since 2003, at ECPC we have made it our mission to support patients in these times of uncertainty by providing guidance and information about cancer, and have strived to be the voice upon which patients with cancer can depend.